CubeCart 3.0 Installation and Configuration

-In this tutorial, we will get an introduction to CubeCart, created and distributed by Devellion Limited.
+In this tutorial, I will give an introduction to CubeCart, created and distributed by Devellion Limited.
 Their flagship product is one of the easiest low-cost e-commerce solutions available, and is growing in popularity.
 Note that CubeCart is not technically open source, since the code cannot be freely redistributed.
 On the other hand, most of the code is not protected using encoding, and can thus be read and understood.

 CubeCart utilizes PHP, XHTML, and CSS — thankfully using divs for page layout, and not HTML tables, as still done by some major shopping carts.
 The pages are built using templates, making it easier for developers and third-party vendors to create custom themes for the pages (known as "skins").
 Version 3.0 offers product listings, options, categories, and images, including an image gallery.
-It also offers customer shopping cart functionality, order history, email and print invoicing, multiple currencies, popular shipping and payment options, email marketing, support for digital products, tell-a-friend links, product search, prebuilt skins, site documents, and a straightforward administrative panel, which we will explore later in this tutorial.
+It also offers customer shopping cart functionality, order history, email and print invoicing, multiple currencies, popular shipping and payment options, email marketing, support for digital products, tell-a-friend links, product search, prebuilt skins, site documents, and a straightforward administrative panel, which I will explore later in this tutorial.

 To run CubeCart, you will need several components: a Web server, a MySQL database, the PHP scripting language, and either Zend Optimizer or ionCube PHP Encoder, for decoding protected files.
 All of these components should be installed and verified to work, before installing CubeCart itself.
 Most competent Web hosting services provide all of these needed components.

-For this tutorial, we will be utilizing Apache version 2.2.8, MySQL 5.0, and PHP 5.2.5.
+For this tutorial, I will be utilizing Apache version 2.2.8, MySQL 5.0, and PHP 5.2.5.
 But CubeCart will work fine with many of the earlier versions of these components.
 If you are setting up a development environment on a Windows server, then detailed information can be found at DeveloperTutorials.com, with instructions on how to install and configure Apache, MySQL, and PHP.